CWE-1243: Sensitive Non-Volatile Information Not Protected During Debug

-Several security-sensitive values are are programmed into fuses to be used during early-boot flows or later at runtime.
+Several security-sensitive values are programmed into fuses to be used during early-boot flows or later at runtime.
 Examples of these security-sensitive values include root keys, encryption keys, manufacturing-specific information, chip-manufacturer-specific information, and original-equipment-manufacturer (OEM) data.
 After the chip is powered on, these values are sensed from fuses and stored in temporary locations such as registers and local memories.
 These locations are typically access-control protected from untrusted agents capable of accessing them.
 Even to trusted agents, only read-access is provided.
-However, these locations are not blocked during debug operations, allowing a users to access this sensitive information.
+However, these locations are not blocked during debug operations, allowing a user to access this sensitive information.

 The table(s) below shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.